 Example robots.txt file:

-https://yourdomain.com/robots.txtIn this field you can add a direct URL to the brand logo.
+https://yourdomain.com/robots.txtIn this field you can add the direct URL to the brand logo.

 The logo is added to knowledge base pages.